NHSDigital/national-document-repository-infrastructure/infrastructure/modules/firewall_waf_v2/README.md

   # Required: resource owner for tagging
   owner = "security-team"

-  # True if using the firewall for an api - removes AWSBotControl
+  # True if using the firewall for an api - removes AWSBotControl and SizeRestrictions_BODY
   api = true
 }